albertomorini/walletter/README.md

 The certified and the private key (that you don't see in this repo), are self-signed, you've to generate yours.

 ## UX

+The dashboard start with 4 widget, clicking some of these you can go in fullscreen mode and see more results.

 ![walletter](./docs/img/1.png)

 ![fullscreen](./docs/img/fullscreen.jpg)